julien-tierny/vestec-wp3/README.md

 repository can be used to cluster those pre-computed data.
 Just fetch the two Cinema databases, put them in the same folder as the state file and run the pipeline with ParaView.

+This ParaView state file opens four layouts representing the following steps in our analysis pipeline:

+1. the first layout represents, on the left, the clustering of the persistence diagrams in four clusters, disposed in circles around the cluster centroid.
+The right panel should display the distance matrix between those diagrams with the distance metric used for the clustering.
+2. in the second layout, two identical point clouds with a different coloring show the diagrams distance matrix reduced into a 2D plane.
+On the left, the coloring represents the four different parameter sets (TaylorGreen0 to TaylorGreen3) used for the four simulation runs.
+On the right, the attached cluster id.
+3. in the third panel, we selected three points in the point cloud.
+On the right panels, we show the corresponding persistence diagrams and (if available) we load the compressed simulation output.
+4. the last layout is a display of the content of our two Cinema
+   databases: on the left, the persistence diagrams, on the right, the compressed outputs.